GENERAL PRINCIPLES AND PURPOSE

 - Power cords should not cross pathways or be used in ways that create a trip hazard.

-- Animals, except for guide or assistance animals, are not permitted.
+- Animals, except for service animals, are not permitted.

 - The library reserves the right to inspect all bags, purses, briefcases, backpacks, etc., for concealed library material.